 Following the community mapping for flood resilience scale up workshop that took place on Monday 6th July, 2015 many students in attendance were inspired and motivated to join the Ramani Huria project, using maps to help reduce the effects of yearly seasonal floods.
 Ramani Huria signed up one hundred fifty students for training in mapping, including final year students from University of Dar es Salaam and internship students from Ardhi University.

-The first two days of training were theory based with the third and final day being fully practical and hands on.
+The first two days of training were theory based on the third and final day being fully practical and hands-on.
 Students applied their newly gained knowledge to map with areas across the University of Dar es Salaam campus.

 Through participating in this training the students have receiving skills not taught within their school curriculum, giving them an advantage in future employment.
 In addition, Ramani Huria aims to have active mappers even after the project has accomplished its goals.
 One way this is already being put into practice is through monthly mapping parties.
 These are open to all members of the community, in addition to students, and we invite enthusiastic and new mappers to help edit areas that need maps with the use of the HOT Tasking Manager.
 Stay tuned for updates on the next mapping party and additional ways of how you too can be involved in community mapping!